Banking legacy systems

 Cloud Computing

-With cloud computing allowing institutions to store data and applications in remote servers, banks can develop products and scale services at a faster rate without shelling out huge investments.
+With cloud computing allowing institutions to store data and applications in remote servers, banks can develop products and scale web app services at a faster rate without shelling out huge investments.

 Biometric Technology